 Anti-Oppression Statement: Our Commitments & Practices

 Be Nourished promotes diversity and inclusion as a core value in our work.
 We recognize all types of diversity including and not limited to size, ethnicity, race, gender, sexual orientation, age, class, citizenship status, religion and abilities.
 As a company, we welcome the ways this diversity will deepen our shared understanding of the applications of this work.
-We celebrate and honor the strength, creativity and power that comes from experiencing different viewpoints, backgrounds and cultures.
+We celebrate and honor the strength, creativity and growth that comes from experiencing different viewpoints, backgrounds and cultures.

-Body Trust® is heavily informed by social justice movements and has been greatly influenced by Niva Piran’s Developmental Theory of Embodiment, Bobbie Haro’s Cycle of Socialization and Cycle of Liberation, adrienne maree brown’s Emergent Strategy and Pleasure Activism, Black Feminist Theory (Audre Lorde, bell hooks), Desiree Adaway’s Liberatory Praxis, Barbara Love’s Liberatory Consciousness, The Fat Underground, the Health at Every Size® movement, intuitive eating principles, shame resilience theory, motivational interviewing, self-compassion theory, relational-cultural theory, mindfulness-based approaches, and post-modern therapeutic thought.
-We have spent 15+ years together learning, teaching and fine-tuning our approach.
+Body TrustⓇ is heavily informed by social justice movements and has been greatly influenced by Niva Piran’s Developmental Theory of Embodiment, Bobbie Haro’s Cycle of Socialization and Cycle of Liberation, adrienne maree brown’s Emergent Strategy and Pleasure Activism, Black Feminist Theory (Audre Lorde, bell hooks), Desiree Adaway’s Liberatory Praxis, Barbara Love’s Liberatory Consciousness, The Fat Underground, the Health at Every Size® movement, intuitive eating principles, shame resilience theory, motivational interviewing, self-compassion theory, relational-cultural theory, mindfulness-based approaches, and post-modern therapeutic thought.
+We have spent 16+ years together learning, teaching and fine-tuning our approach.
 We are committed to maintaining a lifelong learning posture.
 We consider this essential to doing the work we do at Be Nourished.

-Our workshops, retreats and trainings are often white-dominant spaces though we are committed to including as diverse a representation of people as possible.
+Our workshops, retreats and professional trainings are often white-dominant spaces though we are committed to including as diverse a representation of people, teachers and co-facilitators as possible.
 We acknowledge the potential for harm to occur in multiracial spaces, therefore we co-create a container for maintaining an inclusive space, and provide education and guidelines regarding conflict, microaggressions, and giving/receiving feedback.
 We encourage all participants to investigate/name identities and intersections.
 We aim to decenter our own identities while centering lived experience as much as possible.
 We invite and pay speakers and contributors with marginalized identities, and we amplify the work of marginalized voices in our curriculum and resources.

 Additional anti-oppressive practices we’ve committed to:

 We live and work on the unceded land of the Cowlitz and Clackamas people.
 We grapple with what it means to live here as settlers - and thus uninvited residents - and acknowledge that our presence here impedes a way of life.
-We are committed to justice and restitution for indigenous people and beginning in 2020, we plan to “pay the rent” by giving 1% of our income to local organizations including the Native American Youth and Family Center.
+We are committed to justice and restitution for indigenous people and beginning in 2020, we “pay the rent” by giving 1% of our income to local organizations including the Native American Youth & Family Center.